Winstein--6b

 (Allegedly, this was controversially covered up in early Christian history be-

-cause the followers were poisoned by evil philosophy; God would wait till Jesus
+by evil philosophy; God would wait till Jesus

-invisibly affected the JWs leaders to clear this up, and till 1954 to have them
+invisibly affected the JWs leaders to clear this up, and till 1954 to have

 tell the followers to stop worshipping him.)
 (See p.1a.)